-Queen Anne Elementary Students
+Queen Anne Elementary Needs Volunteer Crossing Guards

 Are you looking for a volunteer opportunity that helps keep kids safe and promotes safer driving in our neighborhood?
 Queen Anne Elementary has an urgent need for volunteer crossing guards to keep the kids safe en route to and from school.